 Home » About Us

 Founded in 1988, IGFA is the united voice of the compound feed manufacturers, feed material importers, grain intake and premix companies in Ireland.
-Collectively our members produce approximately 4.3 million tonnes of animal feed, provide employment for thousands of people throughout the country and are an essential partner in the Irish rural economy.
+The Irish Feed Industry produces approximately 6 million tonnes of animal feed, provides employment for thousands of people throughout the country and is an essential partner in the Irish rural economy.
+The overall value of the animal feed industry to the Irish economy is approx. €2.5-3bn.

 Our full members include feed manufacturers, feed importers and grain collectors.
 Our ancillary members are mostly additive and premix manufacturers.
 Our members are from both independent and cooperative businesses and many are family run companies that have been at the heart of Irish rural life for generations.
 All of our members adhere to international, mutually recognised quality assurance programmes that ensure the highest feed safety standards.